 The Rotary Foundation funds district grants and global grants.
-District grants are block grants to districts that fund scholarships, projects, and travel that align with the mission of The Rotary Foundation, which is to enable Rotarians to advance world understanding, goodwill, and peace through the improvement of health, the support of education, and the alleviation of poverty.
+District grants are block grants to districts that fund scholarships, projects, and travel that align with the mission of The Rotary Foundation.
 Global grants fund scholarships, projects, vocational training teams, and some travel within the six areas of focus that are sustainable, measurable, and host community-driven.

 II.
-ELIGIBILITY GUIDELINES
+Eligibility Guidelines